alexgutscher26/WaitListNow/README.md

 - Email must be valid (RFC-compliant)
 - **Disposable email addresses are not allowed** (using a maintained blocklist)
 - **Bot signups are blocked** using a honeypot field (`hp_token`).
 If this field is filled, the request is rejected as likely bot activity.
+- **Intelligent CAPTCHA alternative**: A hidden `formRenderedAt` timestamp is required.
+If the form is submitted too quickly after rendering, the request is rejected as likely bot activity.
 - Duplicate signups are prevented unless explicitly allowed by waitlist settings
 - Proper error messages are returned for invalid, blocked, or bot-like emails